A local test for global extrema in the dispersion relation of a periodic graph: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the American Institute of Mathematics SQuaRE program from which this work developed.
 G.B. acknowledges the support of NSF Grant DMS-1815075.
 Y.C. acknowledges the support of NSF Grant DMS-1900519 and the Alfred P. Sloan Foundation.
 G.C. acknowledges the support of NSERC grant RGPIN-2017-04259.
 JLM acknowledges the generous support of NSF Grants DMS-1352353 and DMS-1909035 as well as MSRI for hosting him as part of this work was completed.
 We are grateful to Peter Kuchment and Mikael Rechtsman for many useful conversations about Bloch band structure, and John Maddocks for kindly recalling to us the history of his generalized Haynsworth formula.
-We thank Lior Alon, Ram Band, Ilya Kachkovsky, Stephen Shipman and Frank Sottile for interesting discussions and insightful suggestions.
+We thank Lior Alon, Ram Band, Ilya Kachkovsky, Stephen Shipman and Frank Sottile for interesting discussions and insightful suggestions, and also thank the referees for their careful reading and helpful comments on the manuscript.